Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Introduction

 \section{Introduction}

 \IEEEPARstart{G}{iven} the complexity, chaos, and unpredictability of real-world environments, safety is a critical challenge for autonomous systems.
 This is particularly the case for mixed autonomy systems, which refer to systems in which humans and machines both exhibit control in the same environment~\cite{wu2018learning}.
-Indeed, in a 2018 Allianz Global Assistance survey investigating decreasing interest in self-driving cars (one of the most-discussed mixed autonomy systems today), over 70\% of respondents cited safety as a reason for their lack of interest, a rise from the 65\% figure found a year earlier to the same question~\cite{Allianz2018}.
-Thus, improving safety in mixed-autonomy systems is not only an end in itself, but also is a prerequisite for unlocking the benefits that such systems may offer.
+Indeed, in an Allianz Global Assistance survey investigating decreasing interest in self-driving cars (one of the most-discussed mixed autonomy systems today), over 70\% of respondents cited safety as a reason for their lack of interest, representing increased concern from the year prior~\cite{Allianz2018}.
+Thus, improving safety in mixed autonomy systems is not only an end in itself, but also is a prerequisite for unlocking the benefits that such systems may offer.

-The question becomes: How can we achieve some level of safety and performance even when formal guarantees are elusive in a chaotic world?
-The research described here takes these matters as a point of departure by asking how we can mitigate risk via human supervision of non-human autonomous agents.
+The question becomes: How can we achieve sufficient levels of safety and performance even when formal guarantees are elusive in a chaotic world?
+To investigate this topic, our research borrows the idea of remote supervision from air traffic control, in which a centralized controller coordinates agents for safety.